The Sunday Times

 Home-blocking is a term used to describe the aging population’s seemingly intransigent preference to remain in a property rather than downsizing to release urgently needed homes back to the local community.

 The major barriers to downsizing from a family home into something smaller are practical, financial and emotional.

 While I advocate for the reduction or abolition of stamp duty for the elderly and urge developers to ensure most new housing development is suitable for the 20% of our population aged 65 and over, I am also keenly aware that emotional barriers of downsizing will challenge any potential homemover until circumstances force them.

 As a downsizing specialist, I work with elderly people to support their decisions about what to keep and move with, and what to let go.
 Sometimes we can spend months deciding what to keep and then just take 10 days to sort through every thing else.
 Or the other way around.
 Either way, the process is the same while the stories need to be told, legacies created and safe passage of goods ensured.

 Often I am “rightsizing” my clients to make the best use of the space they have, while they wait for the unwelcome shove from Mother Nature to make that downsizing decision for them.
 Until this type of support service for our seniors grows sufficiently as it has in the USA where organizations such as The National Association of Senior Move Managers thrive, the critics will just have to live with their unruly home-blockers.

-With thanks to Louise Cooper’s article in The Sunday Times Money Section 29 May 2017.
+With thanks to Louise Cooper’s article in The Sunday Times Money Section.